Badai Pasti Berlalu (song): Noah version

 In 2021, Indonesian rock band Noah covered the song for the soundtrack to the 2021 TV series adaptation of the film.

-Noah's keyboardist David said they carefully studied the old "Badai Pasti Berlalu" (1977) album before working on their own version.
+Noah's keyboardist David said they carefully studied the old "Badai Pasti Berlalu" (1977) album before working on their version.
 In the process, Noah said they had made three versions of the song before choosing the "cinematic one".
 Noah first performed their version at the launch of the soap opera Badai Pasti Pass on May 24, 2021.

 Release and promotion

 Noah's version of the song was released as a single on digital music services on June 11, 2021.
 The cover art for the single was created by Garis Edelweiss.

 Accolades

 For this song, Noah won the Best Pop Duo/Group at Anugerah Musik Indonesia 2021.
 At the same award ceremony, this song as the soundtrack of the soap opera Badai Pasti Berlalu was nominated for the category Best Original Soundtrack Production Work.